pcdevil/g/README.md

 ---

 ### cd
-Similarly to the built-in `cd` command, this changes the current directory too but it jumps to a directory relative to the git root.
+Similarly to the shell built-in `cd` command, this changes the current directory too but it jumps to a directory relative to the git root.
 It can be handy if your project is several level deep and have to change directory very often to an upper level folder (eg.: `dist`, `node_modules`).

 #### Signature